Bernard Berenson: Professional life

 Starting with his The Venetian Painters of the Renaissance with an Index to their Works (1894), his mix of connoisseurship and systematic approach proved successful.
 In 1895, his Lorenzo Lotto: An Essay on Constructive Art Criticism, won critical acclaim, notably from Heinrich Wölfflin.
 It was quickly followed by The Florentine Painters of the Renaissance (1896), lauded by William James for its innovative application of "elementary psychological categories to the interpretation of higher art".

 In 1897, Berenson added another work to his series of guides, publishing The Central Italian Painters of the Renaissance.
 After that, he devoted six years of work to The Drawings of the Florentine Painters, which was published in 1903.

 In 1907, he published his The North Italian Painters of the Renaissance, where he expressed a judgement against Mannerist art, which may be related to his love for Classicism and his professed distaste for Modern Art.
 His early works were later integrated in his The Italian Painters of the Renaissance (1930), which was widely translated and reprinted.
 He also published two volumes of journals, "Rumor and Reflection" and "Sunset and Twilight".
-He is also the author of Aesthetics and History and Sketch for a Self-portrait.